Carrie8348/herstory-pp4-resubmit/README.md

 #### Home Page
 The Homepage displays the all movies on the site.

 There is a header pic displays, that's my drawing, and meaning all women in all races have lots stories to tell.
-Here is a place for every woman.
+Here is a place for every women.

 There are movie image, title , director , lead actors displays .
 User can click on any of them to be redirected to the related movie detail page.